Vasanth-Korada/Daily-Coding-Challenges/README.md

 # Daily Coding Challenges

-This app delivers Daily Coding Challenges, Concepts and Articles for your interview preparations which works on both Android and iOS.
+This app delivers daily coding challenges, concepts & articles with relevant solutions and examples which might be helpful for your interview preparations and also in learning programming concepts and coding challenges which works on both Android and iOS.

 <h2>Google Play Link : https://play.google.com/store/apps/details?id=com.vktech.daily_coding_challenges</h2>